1744 English cricket season: Slindon challenge matches

-On Monday, 10 September, the London club hosted a match against Slindon Cricket Club at the Artillery Ground.
+On Monday, 10 September, the London club hosted a match against Slindon at the Artillery Ground.
 Play continued into the Tuesday and, after winning the match by an unknown margin, Slindon issued a challenge to play "any parish in England" and received immediate acceptances from the Addington and Bromley clubs.
 These matches were arranged to take place at the Artillery Ground over the next few days and it is known that Slindon v Addington began on Wednesday, 12 September.
 It was impacted by bad weather and Slindon led by two runs at close of play.
 There are no surviving reports of play on the 13th.
 Slindon's match against Bromley was scheduled for Friday, 14 September, but there are no surviving reports of it taking place.

 Single wicket matches

-Reports have survived of four top-class matches played at the Artillery Ground under single wicket rules.
+Reports have survived of four important matches played at the Artillery Ground under single wicket rules.
 This form of cricket was popular through the 1740s.
 On Wednesday, 13 June, there was a one-a-side match between two unnamed players "for a considerable sum of money, in order to determine finally who is the best player".
 On Monday, 20 August, there was another one-a-side match "for a large sum" between a Sevenoaks player and a London player.

-On Monday, 17 September, a three-a-side match was billed as "Long Robin's Side v R. Newland's Side".
-The participants were described as the six best players in England.
-The teams were Robert Colchin ("Long Robin"), Val Romney and John Bryant against Richard Newland, Edward Aburrow senior and Joseph Harris.
+On Monday, 17 September, a three-a-side match was billed as "Long Robin's Side v Richard Newland's Side".
+The participants were described as "the six best players in England".
+The teams were Robert Colchin ("Long Robin"), Val Romney, and John Bryant against Richard Newland, Edward Aburrow Sr, and Joe Harris.
 Aburrow replaced John Mills, called the "famous Kent bowler", who was originally chosen.
 The stake was two hundred guineas.
-There was another "threes" match on Monday, 1 October, again "for a considerable sum" – Robert Colchin, James Bryant and Joseph Harris played against John Bryant, Val Romney and Thomas Waymark.
+There was another "threes" match on Monday, 1 October, again "for a considerable sum" – Robert Colchin, James Bryant, and Joe Harris played against John Bryant, Val Romney and Thomas Waymark.